tub-rip/eventvision2021/index.md

-**Welcome to the Third International Workshop on Event-Based Vision!**
+**Welcome to the Third International Workshop on Event-Based Vision!**</br>
-This workshop is held in conjunction with CVPR (Conference on Computer Vision and Pattern Recognition) 2021.
+This workshop is held in conjunction with the IEEE Conference on Computer Vision and Pattern Recognition ([CVPR](cvpr2021.thecvf.com)) 2021.

 ## Objectives